Culm Valley Light Railway: From 1948

 After nationalisation in 1948, the railway continued pretty much unchanged in the custody of British Railways.
 However, in 1950 the two ancient passenger coaches were replaced by two bogie coaches from the former Barry Railway.
 The slow speed on the line was inadequate to re-charge the lighting batteries on the coaches, so they were converted from electric to gas lighting, and were the last gas-lit coaching vehicles on British Railways.
 The coaches acted as guards' brake vehicles and Messenger suggests that the passenger service would have been terminated if they had not been used; five passengers a day were recorded as using Hemyock station a few years later.

 Passenger usage continued to decline and early in 1962 notice of intention to discontinue the passenger service was given.
 In the last months the Barry Railway passenger coaches themselves had to be replaced, and two ex London and North Eastern Railway vehicles were found; Messenger says that they were run to Exeter once a week to charge their batteries.
 The last passenger train ran on 7 September 1963.
 No replacement bus service was considered necessary.

 Freight only

 The following Monday a 204 hp diesel locomotive operated the remaining goods traffic on the line, and was the general motive power subsequently.
 General freight continued for a while, but that too was discontinued on 6 September 1965.
 However, the line continued to serve the dairy at Hemyock until 31 October 1975.
 Class 25 diesel locomotives were used in the final months.
 From the following day the line was closed.

 The line today

 Today the line forms some popular riverside walks at various points along the valley.
 The station sites have been redeveloped.

 Model railway

-A model railway of the line at Tiverton Junction with branch to Hemyock is displayed at Culm Valley Model Railway club at the Old Well Garden Centre.
+A model railway of the line at Tiverton Junction with branch to Hemyock is displayed by Culm Valley Model Railway Club at the Old Well Garden Centre and is open to the public on the 2nd and 4th Sundays of the month.